-Our standard is 2 staff for a class of 12 students but at some locations we have a class as small as 6 children with 2 staff
+Our standard setup is 2 staff for a class of 12 students.

-Tuition Fees range from $175-$575/month.
-There is also a one-time registration fee that covers all your supplies.
+Tuition Fees also differ as a result of direct government grants and subsidies parents qualify for.
+There is also a one-time registration fee that covers the cost of registration and all your supplies and materials.

 We recommend that you come in to meet with our teacher(s) to get a better sense of our program.
 We have a very unique program created by Sharon Minhas.
 She has earned her Masters in Education from the University of Alberta and has been with the Edmonton Public School District for over 10 years.
 She’s excelled in many roles including as a Kindergarten Teacher, Grade 1 Teacher and now as an English Language Learning Consultant.

 Sharon is one of those teachers where parents in the community wanted to place their children in her class.
 Her colleagues in the next grade level always knew which students came from her class.
 She has taken her unique teaching approach and combined it with the best research-based practices.
 Our Jr. Kindergarten program is the only Preschool program with a curriculum that aligns with the Alberta Curriculum and allows your child to stay ahead of the curve during those critical first years of formal schooling.

 You can read more about our story here

 Parents are NOT required to volunteer.
 Other preschools require parents to volunteer in order achieve there teacher/child ratios.
 We have sufficient staff and do not require parents to fill this need.